Boys Meet U

-Boys Meet U is the second Japanese studio album by South Korean boy band Shinee, released on June 26, 2013, in Japan by EMI Records Japan.
+Boys Meet U is the second Japanese studio album by the South Korean boy band SHINee, released on June 26, 2013, in Japan by EMI Records Japan.

 Background

-A Japanese version of "Sherlock (Clue + Note)" was released in Japan on May 16, 2012, as Shinee's fourth Japanese single.
+A Japanese version of "Sherlock (Clue + Note)" was released in Japan on May 16, 2012, as SHINee's fourth Japanese single.
 It included the original Japanese song "Keeping Love Again" as a B-side.
-It was released in two versions, a limited edition that came with a bonus DVD, a 28-page photo booklet, and a trading card, and a regular edition with a poster photo booklet.
+The single was released in two versions: a limited edition that came with a bonus DVD, a 28-page photo booklet, and a trading card, and a regular edition with a poster photo booklet.
 The single peaked at number two on Oricon's daily and weekly singles charts.